Email Editor

 Each hotspot is identified with a marker.
 You give the marker a label and set the position on the image using the Top and Left percentage arrows.
 The hotspot displays a popup that shows the image and text that you define.
 You can also add a call-to-action link.

-Where the hotspots cannot display because of compatibility issues, the fallback state will show only the original image and the image link so that the recipient can open a page with more details.
+Where the hotspots cannot display because of compatibility issues, the fallback state shows only the original image and the image link so that the recipient can open a page with more details.

 Tabs